Juanitovh/CACTUS/README.md

 # Ready to run a quick example

+## CACTUS Usage Overview

-The usage of CACTUS is now organized into separate wrapper scripts, each corresponding to a key step of the CACTUS pipeline as outlined in the paper.
-These wrappers allow users to run the main processes in sequence, with each wrapper handling a specific stage.
-For example, 1_wrapper_initialization.py initializes the substrate based on the configuration provided in cactus_single.txt, 2_wrapper_optimization.py performs joint fibre optimization, and 3_wrapper_FRG_mesh.py executes the Fibre Radial Growth (FRG) algorithm.
-The cactus_single.txt file contains all the necessary morphological and hyperparameters to create the substrates, ensuring each step is properly configured for the process.
+The CACTUS pipeline is now organized into separate wrapper scripts, each handling a specific step of the process outlined in the paper.
+This structure makes it easy to run the key processes in sequence.

-The "config_files" folder contain files to run CACTUS using the wrappers.
+### Wrapper Scripts:
+1. **`1_wrapper_initialization.py`**: Initializes the substrate using the configuration provided in `cactus_single.txt`.
+2. **`2_wrapper_optimization.py`**: Performs joint fibre optimization.
+3. **`3_wrapper_FRG_mesh.py`**: Executes the Fibre Radial Growth (FRG) algorithm.

+### Configuration File:
+The file **`cactus_single.txt`** contains all the necessary morphological parameters and hyperparameters to create the substrates, ensuring each step is properly configured and ready for processing.

+## Tutorial, toy examples.
+Can run in personal computer
 To begin the tutorial begin by copying "cactus_single.txt" to a folder of your choice.

 ## First Step
 This step creates
 *.init files, that contains the fibre initializations of the substrate.

 ```bash
 1_wrapper_initialization.py -config_file cactus_single.txt